-In addition to the appropriate license fee, a late penalty shall be charged to each owner who does not obtain a required license in the sum stipulated by the county ordinance currently in effect during the applicable contract year; however, no late penalty shall be charged if:
+In addition to the appropriate license fee, a late penalty shall be charged to each Oewner who does not obtain a required license in the sum stipulated by the county ordinance currently in effect during the applicable contract year; however, no late penalty shall be charged if:

-- A. The owner submits proof of purchase of the animal within the preceding 30 days; or - B. The owner has moved into the city within the preceding 30 days; or - C. The animal had been under the age which requires a license (four months); or - D. The owner purchases the license(s) voluntarily, prior to in-person or field contact by animal control personnel; or - E. The owner submits other proof deemed acceptable in the rules and regulations of the animal control division.
+A. The Oewner submits proof of purchase of the animal within the preceding 30 days; or

+B. The Oewner has moved into the Ceity within the preceding 30 days; or

+C. The animal had been under the age which requires a license (four months); or

+D. The Oewner purchases the license(s) voluntarily, prior to in-person or field contact by animal control personnel; or

+E. The Oewner submits other proof deemed acceptable in the rules and regulations of the animal control division.